 Australia's Vasectomy Reversal Specialist

 Microsurgical vasectomy reversal is a highly effective means to reverse vasectomy in the majority of men.
 At the time of surgery it is possible to technically achieve patency rates (surgical opening of the vasectomy site) of more than 99.5%.
-The technical skill and experience of your micorsurgeon is crucial to achieving such results.
+The precision, skill and experience of your micorsurgeon is crucial to achieving such results.

 The functional success rate of vasectomy reversal is impressive with the restoration of fertility in over 95% of the time for the average man undergoing the operation under my care.
 Successful pregnancy occurs in up to 85% of couples when the female partner's age is less than 35 years and between 50% to 70% for the average couple having their vasectomy reversed.

 Vasectomy reversal is provided at reasonable cost as a result of an agreement between my anaesthetist, assistant surgeon and myself that allows for control and limits on the expense of the procedure.
 If you have full health insurance the cost can be as little as $3,100 and for those without insurance $6,200.
 There are however a number of influences on your final out of pocket cost which include your level of health insurance cover and which hospital you wish to have your procedure performed.

 There is a wide range of experience and expertise in doctors performing vasectomy reversal in Australia.
 More than 95% of surgeons perform less that 10 operations to reverse vasectomy per year.
 The number of operations a surgeon performs is an major influence on success rates, so inquiring about this is important.

 You should always ask about specialist qualifications of the doctor who actually performs the operation and be certain that they are recognised as qualified specialists by the Australian Health Practitioners Regulatory Authority.